 Here is everything you need to know about how to hang a wallpaper border perfectly!

-- Establish if your border is pre-pasted, unpasted, or paste-the-wall, and follow appropriate procedure to adhere your border to the wall.
-See our how to hang wallpaper section for more tips on each of these hanging methods.
+- Establish if your border is pre-pasted or unpasted and follow the pre-pasted instructions or unpasted instructions to adhere your border to the wall.

-- When applying a wall border over painted walls, lightly sand the border wall area before applying the border.
+- Applying Border Over Painted Walls: Lightly sand the border wall area before applying the border.

-- Measure the length of your first wall and cut a strip of wallpaper border that is about 3 inches longer to allow for a little overlap on each end.
+- Measure the length of your first wall and cut a strip of wallpaper border 3 inches longer to allow for overlap on each end.

 - For easy handling, gently fold the border accordion style without creasing the folds.

-- To hang a border at the top of the wall, follow the ceiling line around the room, allowing at least 1/2 inch overlap at corners.
+- Follow the ceiling line around the room, allowing at least 1/2 inch overlap at corners.

-- To hang a wallpaper border around the middle of a room, also known as a chair rail border, use a level and pencil to make a faint line around the room at the desired height before you start.
+- Also known as a chair rail border, use a level and pencil to make a faint line around the room at the desired height before you start.

-- After applying the border to the wall, smooth the border onto the wall with a wallpaper smoothing tool to force out any air bubbles and create a lasting seal.
+- After applying the border to the wall, smooth with a wallpaper smoothing tool to force out any air bubbles.